 Feeling of crossing the finish line

 Nothing compares to the feeling of crossing the finish line.
-After all the hard work you've done, to complete the goal you've set yourself is a really cool moment
+After all the hard work you've done, to complete the goal you've set yourself will become a moment to remember forever.

 3 TOP TIPS FOR TRAINING: